 From time to time, sensitive issues will be raised by pupils.
 It is important that all individuals concerned with the delivery of SRE in school are aware of the agreed values framework (see attitudes and values above).
 Carers/Social Workers and others should be reassured that the personal beliefs and attitudes of a teacher should not influence the teaching of SRE.
 The issues concerned may include contraception, abortion, safe sex, HIV and other sexually transmitted diseases, sexual identity or orientation, homophobic bullying and different families.
 It is important to acknowledge that pupils may hear these terms through different sources such as the media, and need to feel able to ask for further information.
 The response from the member of staff will be appropriate to the child's age and maturity, and thought will be given to whether the response is appropriate in a class, small group or individual situation.
 The detailed lesson planning will clearly state the content that will be covered.
-Questions will always be sensitive to underlying problems which may be worrying a child.
+Questions will always be treated with respect and with a caring response.
+Staff and other adults will always be sensitive to underlying problems which may be worrying a child.
 The main guidelines in this situation are:

-- □ be sensitive;
+be sensitive;

-- $\Box$ is the context appropriate?
+is the context appropriate?

-- □ is the question relevant to the content of the lesson?
+is the question relevant to the content of the lesson?

-- □ is the group ready in terms of maturity?
+is the group ready in terms of maturity?